ad-world/Ketchup-Task-Manager/README.md

 - Jeff Avery, Yiping Wang, and the CS346 course staff

 Note: Due to the Academic Integrity Policy of the University of Waterloo, we are unable to make the source code of our app public.
+You can contact me to see the source code.

 P.S: If you're wondering why our app is called Ketchup, it's a play on the phrase "catch-up"!